#Using TGM Activation Class

 It’s highly recommended not to include the plugin directly inside a WordPress theme or plugin.
 Including the plugin inside a theme or plugin can lead to potential problems such as:

-- The plugin is already installed on website
+- The plugin is being already installed on website

 - Maybe the plugin is included in another plugin.
-In this case we can’t be sure which version of the plugin is used and that can makes website broken (see this discussion)
+In this case, we can’t be sure which version of the plugin is used and that can break the website (see this discussion)

-To avoid these problems, I recommend using TGM Activation Class to tell users that your theme needs the Meta Box plugin to run properly.
-This class is easy to use and configure (just follow the instruction at its homepage – it’s simply copy and paste with small changes such as plugin name and slug).
+To avoid these problems, it’s highly recommended using TGM Activation Class to tell users that your theme/plugin needs the Meta Box plugin to run properly.
+This class is easy to use and configure (just follow the instruction at its homepage – simply copy and paste with small changes such as plugin name and slug).

 #Include Meta Box directly

 Since version 4.8.0, including the Meta Box plugin directly in themes or plugins is much easier and safer than before.
 The version 4.8.0+ introduces a new way of loading plugin files, which is compatible with any theme and plugin.

 Note: Although the method described here works, it’s still highly recommended to use TGM Activation Class to avoid potential compatibility problems.

 In order to include the Meta Box plugin into your theme or plugin, please follow the following steps: